Proto-globalization: Plantation economy

 Consequently, the rise of slavery was due to the increasing rise of crops being produced and traded, more specifically the rise of the plantation economy The rise of the plantations was the main reason for the trade of commodities during proto-globalization.
 Plantations were used by the exporting countries (mainly America) to grow the raw materials needed to manufacture the goods which were traded back into the plantation economy.
-Commodities that grew in trade due to the plantation economy were mainly tobacco, cotton, sugar cane, and rubber.
+Commodities that grew in trade due to the plantation economy were mainly tobacco, cotton, sugarcane, and rubber.

 Tobacco

 During the second half of the 16th century, Europeans' interest in the New World revolved around gold and silver and not tobacco.
 The European lack of interest in tobacco was due to the fact that the Amerindians controlled the tobacco industry; as long as the Amerindians controlled the supply there was no need for the incorporation in European commercial capitalism.

 The trading of tobacco was a new commodity and was in high popular demand in the 17th century due to the rise of the plantations.
 Tobacco began to be used a monetary standard, which is why the term "cash crop" was originated.

 The first export of tobacco from the then-colonies of the United States (specifically Virginia) to London showed fortunes in the English enterprise and by 1627, the Virginia tobacco was being shipped to London at 500,000 pounds a shipment.
 By 1637, tobacco had become the colony's currency and by 1639 Maryland was exporting 100,000 pounds of tobacco to London.
 English success with the production of tobacco caught the attention of many Europeans, specifically those colonized on Martinique and Guadeloupe, French islands.
 These islands soon became wealthy due to the tobacco production and by 1671 roughly one-third of the acreage devoted to the cash crops grown for the islands were for tobacco.
 While the cultivation of tobacco thrived, production saw severe depressions in later years due to the profits made from sugar.
 According to an account of the Barbadian exports 82 percent of the island's export value was due to sugar and less than one percent was accounted for by tobacco.